 Plant water needs should be checked after a freeze.
 Plants may have lost substantial moisture during a windy advective freeze.
 Plants will transpire (lose water vapor) on a sunny day after a freeze, but sometimes their roots are too cold to function normally.
 Water in the soil of containerized plants can actually freeze and be unavailable to roots.
 Apply water to allow thawing, rehydration of plants, and dilution of fertilizer salts that might otherwise burn plant roots.

 Cold injured wood can be identified by lightly scraping the bark with your fingernail and examining the color of the cambium layer (food conducting tissue) just underneath.
 Green tissue indicates the plant is still alive at that point; black or brown coloration indicates dead or injured tissue.
 Prune these branches behind the point of discoloration.
 Branch tips may be damaged while older wood is free of injury.
 If in doubt, delay pruning until new growth appears to ensure that live wood is not removed.
 Dead, unsightly leaves may be removed as soon as they turn brown after a freeze.
 Cold injury may appear as a lack of spring bud break on a portion or all of the plant, or as an overall weak appearance.
 After a particularly harsh cold event, some plants may be very slow to recover, so some patience is required.

 For additional information on cold protection and coping with cold injury to plants, visit the UF/IFAS EDIS website at https://edis.ifas.ufl.edu and use the search word "cold."

-Dewayne L. Ingram, former professor and Extension horticulturist, was a contributing author to the original version of this publication.
+Dewayne L. Ingram, former UF/IFAS professor and Extension horticulturist and Tom Yeager, professor, Environmental Horticulture Department, UF/IFAS Extension were contributing authors to the original version of this publication.